joyent/conch-api/docs/development.md

   summarizing the changes.

-* The code stays in staging for a few days to a week, depending on the number of changes and the team's comfortability.
+* The code stays in staging for a few days to a week, depending on the number of changes and the team's comfort level.

 * Any bug fixes are applied both to `master` and the `release/v2.45` branch.
 They are then tagged as a minor version like `v2.45.1` and